arushi1947/CreditGuard/README.md

 ## 📊 Results

 The model successfully learns transaction patterns and identifies suspicious activities by analyzing historical transaction data.
 Performance is evaluated using classification metrics and visualization techniques to ensure effective fraud detection.

-⭐ If you found this project useful, consider giving it a star on GitHub!